How an append-only probe history becomes a reproducible verdict, and what a single identified vantage cannot see.

 The four components combine on a 0-to-100 scale at the weights above.
 The parts that make the score honest rather than a rolling average are the availability weighting, the rating gate, and the caps.

 Availability is weighted by wall-clock time, not by probe count.
 Each observation is integrated over the interval it represents, so a long outage counts as the days it lasted, not the handful of times we polled during it.
 A failure on our side (network, timeout, rate-limiting) is recorded as ours and excluded; an endpoint is never marked down for our infrastructure.
+The same rule covers our probe's configuration: once an endpoint demonstrably answers a valid challenge under one HTTP method (or the x402 v2 header dialect), failures we recorded probing it the wrong way are excluded as ours, not counted as downtime.
 An endpoint that is confirmed down or gone drives availability toward zero, so it cannot coast on a stale average.

 unratedAn endpoint is only rated once its confirmed history is decisive enough to carry a verdict.
 The gate is